01abhishek10/ieeecsgcet/README.md

-## DSC-SIT Website
+## IEEE Computer Society GCET Website
-Website of Developer Students Club SIT, Lonavala.
+Website of IEEE Computer Society Stduent Branch Chapter of Geethanjali College of Engineering and Technology